13 Beautiful Things To Do at Uluru-Kata Tjuta National Park

 During the Wildflower season, the Walpa Gorge is full of colorful flowers, which makes it the perfect location for a beautiful photoshoot.

-The drive from Yulara (Ayers Rock Resort) to Uluru is an amazing experience in itself.
-The road winds through the desert landscape, with beautiful Uluru and Kata Tjuta, views along the way.
+The drive from Yulara (Ayers Rock Resort) is an amazing experience in itself.
+The road winds through the desert landscape, with beautiful views along the way.

-It is a very scenic drive and you can easily spot Uluru or Kata Tutja from a distance, so when you see an epic view, stop somewhere along the way and snap some cool pictures.
+It is a very scenic drive and you can easily spot Ayers Rock or Kata Tutja from a distance, so when you see an epic view, stop somewhere along the way and snap some cool pictures.